MichaelAaronMcMahon/Shell/README.md

 "Enter a command: " before each command.
 Start the program with ./mysh and then enter each of the commands under "input" to test each case in interactive mode.

-Test1: Mysh executes a program
+Test 1: Mysh executes a program
 When given the name of an executable program, mysh runs it.
 Gives mysh the name prog, a program which prints the string "prog executed".
 input:
 ./prog
 expected output (in the terminal): prog executed

-Test2: Mysh executes a program with arguments
+Test 2: Mysh executes a program with arguments
 When given the name of an executable program that takes arguments and space separated arguments, mysh runs it with those arguments.
 Gives mysh the name argsprog and a list of the arguments aaa bbb ccc, a program which prints its arguments in the format "argv[1]: aaa"
 input: